ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 2
 ### September 27, 2019

 Technology can bridge up science with publics.
 Gonna learn Djanbo and Three.js in the next couple of weeks or so, in order to build a database and a playable 3D geometry.
-Can't wait to see this exciting result comes through.

-Also, Friday belongs to the basketball night.
-"Nothing but the bottom of the net" will summarize my performance.

 ### September 28, 2019

 Worked on GSD and watched tutorial for Django for a bit.
-I cooked beef ball ramen today and it was delicious!
+I cooked beef ball ramen today and it was delicious.
 That sort of compensated this boring Saturday.

 ### September 29, 2019